janko/image_processing/doc/minimagick.md

 #### `#custom`

-Yields the intermediary `MiniMagick::Tool::Convert` object.
-If the block return value is a `MiniMagick::Tool::Convert` object it will be used in further processing, otherwise if `nil` is returned the original `MiniMagick::Tool::Convert` object will be used.
+Yields the intermediary `MiniMagick.convert` object.
+If the block return value is a `MiniMagick::Tool` object it will be used in further processing, otherwise if `nil` is returned the original `MiniMagick::Tool` object will be used.

 ```rb
 ImageProcessing::MiniMagick